-About the Oral History Archive
+Oral History Archives

 At the center of our work is our “living archive” of more than 8,000 aural and visual interviews that explore diverse topics in United States and global history.
 This living archive is housed in Columbia University Libraries' Rare Book & Manuscript Library.
 Our collection can be accessed via the Oral History Portal.
 Please consult our guide to "How to Use the Archives" to learn more about finding and accessing our Oral History Archives.